 In fact, if you actually listen to the explanations of people worried about “microaggressions,” rather than citing ludicrous caricatures or some hyperbolic email from a 19-year-old, you’ll find a very serious and important idea.
 Ironically, those who profess themselves to believe in “reasoned argument” are making every effort to avoid having a reasoned argument about microaggressions: they will find some list of supposed microaggressions that included a statement like “America is a melting pot” and use this to conclude that student activists have lost their minds.
 But they won’t look at the other items on those lists, or address the most serious claims by those who have suggested microaggressions are an actual problem.

-The idea behind “microaggresions” is actually quite clear and not at all paranoid.
+The idea behind “microaggresions” is actually reasonably clear and not at all paranoid.
 It is this: because nearly everyone has internalized a variety of racial and gender stereotypes, even in an age where explicit racism and sexism are frowned upon, women and people of color face dozens of small daily slights based on their gender or race.
-Derald Wing Sue, in his book on the subject, has explained very clearly what this means.
+Derald Wing Sue, in his book on the subject, has explained what this means.
 It’s not abstract, and it’s not mushily subjective.
 Among the first examples he gives are: a woman being uncomfortable that a male employer seems to refer to male employees as “Mr. X” and female employees by diminutives of their first name (i.e. “Kathy” instead of Kathleen), and a professor patronizingly praising a black student for how articulate he is.
 I say these are not subjective because they are measurable: if a professor praises black students for being able to string a sentence together, but doesn’t do the same for white students, it is not “imaginary” to think that race is operative here.
 If a boss treats female employees differently than male employees, even in a small way, that’s not some made-up illusion.
 It can be difficult to identify when these little race and gender based differentiations are occurring, because they are subtle, but they are no less real for being small.

 One of the central points made by those who developed the concept is that many remarks and actions, seemingly innocent in themselves, have hidden premises.
 Asian Americans, born in the United States, who are praised for their good English or asked where they are from, have claimed that these can be considered microaggressions.
 The well-meaning white people responsible might be shocked that they have been “accused of racism,” but it’s obvious why praise for “good English” is necessarily racial: nobody would have made the remark were it not for the recipient’s race.
 (I’ve never been praised for my good English, for obvious reasons.)
 Some other examples of behaviors cited as “microaggressions”: